Monday, August 19, 2024

 😵

 Padmasree Mamootti inaugurated the star night.
 The who is who in the film industry like Suresh Gopi, Balachandra Menon, Rajan P Dev, Biju Menon, Captain Raju, Jagdeesh, Asokan, Nadirsha, Bheeman Raghu, Sreevidya, Abhirami, Praveena, Khushbu, Divya Unni, Devayanai, MG Radhakrishnan, MG Sreekumar, Sreenivasan, etc, were the performers, who kept the audience enthralled and rooted to their chairs till midnight hours.
+Mohan Lal had covered up his abesence by an audio message from him,

 Next day DDG rang me up.
 He said the Chief Secretary spoke to him and said “whom did you depute for the show?
 He has virtually taken us for a ride !!.
 But he added, it was a forceful speech though brash that he had ever heard and befitting to the occasion.
 Next time kindly do not depute such fire brand speakers”.
 DDG also stated that he too was viewing the speech on the TV and it was a great performance.
 Then he gave me an advice "Ravi, Don't waste your time in uniform, your place is in politics!!"